roman-milk/roman-milk.github.io/susans-req.md

+===

- ****** Susan's Request Ch.
-05 ****** bydawn1958© The day went smoothly and before she realized it, it was the last class of the day.
+The day went smoothly and before she realized it, it was the last class of the day.
 Sandy had been in her previous class and she had stopped for some fresh, light chatting during the break after her class.
 She seemed like a real pleasant, friendly girl and Susan did feel like she could trust her.

  Unknown to Susan, Sandy was just setting the stage for future developments as she dreamed of being intimate with her lovely teacher.
 Sandy had masturbated so many times last night that she was afraid she wouldn't have anything left for this afternoon.
 Seeing her teacher in class eliminated that fear as her loins felt overpowering lust surge threw them.
 Susan's sexy body renewed the flames of desire in Sandy once again and her heart and breathing quickened during the short time they were together.
 She had a hard time holding her tongue still as she could feel it thrusting and plunging into Susan's hot, steamy pussy.